 So before the polls move significantly we need to start playing the game, and slowly but surely and one by one the marbles will fall.
 It’s easy to become frustrated if you are certain that every time a point is scored that it will be the game changer – and points ARE being scored over the power grab, with every bad headline about the failing Brexit negotiations, when another economic report suggests the UK growth has slowed more than any other developed nation, and when Boris Johnson says something else stupid…

-The reason that there are no game changers is because support for the UK works like a faith-based organisation.
+The reason that there are no game changers is that support for the UK works like a faith-based organisation.
 Beliefs and approaches are ingrained, so progress can only be gradual.

 For some Unionists, dogmatic adherence to whatever argument is put forward in defence of the UK is guaranteed – there will be no convincing them, no matter the strengths of the arguments they oppose or even the obvious weaknesses of their own.